 Entrepreneurs do not necessarily have to be passionate about their business ideas to achieve success.
 Plenty of successful businesses were launched solely because the entrepreneur identified a massive opportunity that had yet to be capitalized on.
 With niche markets, however, being passionate about your idea is especially advantageous.

 Lastly, today’s young adults can tell when a business is being genuine or wearing a disguise.
 If you pretend to be someone you’re not, your audience will likely sense it.
-Niche markets revolve around connecting with a specific audience and making it clear that you’re not just in it for the money.
+Niche markets revolve around connecting with a specific audience and clarifying that you’re not just in it for the money.
 This is much easier to do if serving your audience is a personal goal.

 Gauge Competition for Search Terms

-Next, you must determine if your niche market is large enough to warrant the launch of your business.
+Next, you must determine if your niche market is large enough to warrant your business launch.
 You can start your research by searching the Internet and social media for keywords related to your products or services.
 Tools like Google AdWords and Google Trends can help you figure out exactly how much traffic is currently surrounding these keywords.

 In addition to search volume, Google AdWords can reveal how competitive your keywords are.
 This represents the value of these keywords are to other businesses.
 If your most relevant keywords are highly valued, it’s because they are highly relevant to other businesses that bid on them in Google AdWords.
 Niche markets cannot be too large.
 If there is more competition than you expected, your market might not be “niche” at all.